olneyhymn/ulsterworldly.com/content/post/opc-founding-ministers.md

 Those the ministers, ruling elders, and laity who wished to affirm the first point were asked to stand and constitute a new church.
 The ministers and ruling elders who wished to constitute the first General Assembly by affirming the second section were asked to stand.

-Thirty six ministers stood in affirmation of the first two sections.
+Thirty six ministers stood in affirmation of the first two sections; six men would be ordained by this assembly.
 Their names are recorded in the [minutes of the first General Assembly of the Orthodox Presbyterian Church](https://opcgaminutes.org/).
 I have included names below along with some biographical information obtained from the [A Ministerial and Congregational Register of the OPC, 1936–2016](https://store.opc.org/ProductDetails.asp?ProductCode=H%2DMinisterial%2DRegister).

 | Name                    | Residence         | Age | Birth | Death | Ordained By | Left OPC In | Left For     |
 | ----------------------- | ----------------- | --- | ----- | ----- | ----------- | ----------- | ------------ |